 In the last one hundred years, mankind has developed and evolved more than ever before.
 From technology to infrastructure, everything we know has changed drastically.
 We now live in a time where buildings are so tall they touch the skies and technology so advanced were able to keep in touch with people half a world away.
 The topic Sycor wants to dive into is the wiring behind the advanced infrastructure of today.
 With buildings reaching over 800 meters in the sky, the designs of these mega structures are continuously becoming more complex as engineers continue to push the limits.
 Power distribution is one of these major concerns and can become increasingly difficult when pushing boundaries.

 It’s well known that the more advanced a job is the more advanced equipment is required and this includes wire and cable.
 Sycor’s has been providing building wire since its beginning and although wire has continuously changed throughout years, because of our veteran sales force we’ve been able to help supply and provide technical advice for many of these difficult applications.

 Building Wire Breakdown:

-Building Wire is a very useful and versatile set of products that are able to serve a broad range of industries including:
+Building Wire is a very useful and versatile set of products that can serve a broad range of industries including: